jpruiz114/image-processing-with-java/README.md

 # Image Processing with Java

 Image processing project that performs **color quantization** and artistic transformations.
-This project reduces the number of colors in images by mapping pixels to fixed color palettes, creating stylized effects.
+The project reduces colors in images by mapping pixels to fixed palettes, creating stylized effects.

 ## Features